AdobeDocs/workfront.sv-SE/help/quicksilver/administration-and-setup/customize-workfront/create-manage-custom-forms/transfer-custom-form-data-larger-item.md

 >[!TIP]
 >
 >Another way to retain custom form data in this situation is to add the larger object type to the custom form.
-For instructions, see the section [Start editing a custom form](../../../administration-and-setup/customize-workfront/create-manage-custom-forms/create-or-edit-a-custom-form.md#start2) in the article [Create or edit a custom form](../../../administration-and-setup/customize-workfront/create-manage-custom-forms/create-or-edit-a-custom-form.md).
+For instructions, see [Design a form with the form designer](/help/quicksilver/administration-and-setup/customize-workfront/create-manage-custom-forms/form-designer/design-a-form/design-a-form.md).

 1. Click the **Main Menu** icon ![](assets/main-menu-icon.png) in the upper-right corner of Adobe Workfront, then click **Setup** ![](assets/gear-icon-settings.png).